 Web readers have short attention spans—they’ll decide whether your site has the information they need in seconds.
 Structure your content like an upside-down pyramid or cone.
 The most important messages go at the top of the page.
 Then, gradually drill down to the more specific, supporting information.
 End with tangential details.

 For example, say you’re creating a webpage about a conference.
 The most pertinent details—a description of the theme, date, and location—would appear at the top of the page.
 Supporting details like speakers and their lecture topics would follow.
 The less important information—such as conference organizers, the history of the conference series or a list of related resources—would appear at the bottom of the page.

 These two graphs helped guide our own website makeover and can help you conceptualize the structure of your site.

 3. Write short, simple sentences

 Long sentences are for Charles Dickens—the short attention span of today’s reader demands sentences of 35 words or fewer.
-And according to webpagefx.com, the average American adult reads at a 7th to 9th-grade level.
 So website content that’s accessible and easy to read will naturally reach a wider audience.

-If you’re not sure what grade level you write at (like most of us!) then it’s useful to check how your texts score on readility models.
+If you’re not sure what grade level you write at (like most of us!) then it’s useful to check how your texts score with an online readability tool.

 Most of the popular models are based on the length of words and sentences in a text.
 Your text’s readability is then scored by a number or an education level.
 These three tools will scan your text and score its readability: